hoavt/dev/docs/workflow.rst

 - Step 3: Submitting pull-request.
 Waiting for approval or resolving conflict if any.
 - Step 4: Cleaning up branch

-Let's get in more detais:
+Let's get in more details:

 **Step 1: Branching-off based on issue**